-Jason Mitchell, Co-Head of Responsible Investment and Co-Chair of the Responsible Investment Committee at Man Group
+Jason Mitchell: Co-Head of Responsible Investment and Co-Chair of the Responsible Investment Committee, Man Group

-Lisa Beauvilain, Head of Sustainability & ESG, Managing Director, Impax Asset Management
+Lisa Beauvilain: Head of Sustainability & ESG, Impax Asset Management

 Lisa is responsible for the development and oversight of Impax’s Sustainability and Environmental, Social and Governance (ESG) analysis, including environmental policy and legislation research in the Listed Equity team.
 She is the Chair of Impax’s ESG and Lens Committees and also Co-Heads Impax’s impact investment work.
 Lisa joined Impax in 2010.
 She started working in the financial industry in 1999 and previously worked as an executive director in the Investment Management Division of Goldman Sachs International.
 Lisa has also worked as an independent consultant, focusing on environmental policy research and analysis.
 She is active within working groups relating to impact investing, the circular economy and ESG standard setting with several external industry organisations.
 Lisa has an MSc in Environment and Development from the London School of Economics as well as an MSc in Finance from the Hanken School of Economics, Finland.